JuliaMolSim/Molly.jl/docs/src/documentation.md

 To run simulations on the GPU you will need to have a CUDA-compatible device.
 [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) is used to run on the device.
 Simulation setup is similar to above, but with the coordinates, velocities and atoms moved to the GPU.
-This example also shows setting up a simulation to run with `Float32`, which gives better performance on GPUs.
+This example also shows setting up a simulation to run with `Float32`, which gives much better performance on GPUs.
 Of course, you will need to determine whether this level of numerical accuracy is appropriate in your case.
 ```julia
 using Molly